Pandaqi/Pandaqi-Studio/pandaqi-studio/content/timely-transports/_index.md

 {{% /boardgame-settings-container %}}

-{{% boardgame-settings-container type="board" remarks="The **split board** option is highly recommended!
-It creates a huge board consisting of 4 papers, which allows everyone around a table to easily reach all destinations." %}}
+When generating a board, the **split board** option is highly recommended!
+It creates a huge board consisting of 4 papers, which allows everyone around a table to easily reach all destinations.

+{{% boardgame-settings-container type="board" %}}

 {{< boardgame-settings type="board" local_storage="timelyTransportsConfig" game_title="Timely Transports" defaults="true" >}}
   {{< setting-playercount min="1" max="8" def="4" >}}